burushona/uniparser-soviet-romani/README.md

 #### Russian borrowings

-By default, words not found in the Romani grammar are also checked as Russian noun borrowings using ``pymorphy3``.
+Words not found in the Romani grammar are also might be checked as Russian noun borrowings using ``pymorphy3``.
+To enable this, set `analyse_borrowings=True`, when initialising `SovietRomaniAnalyzer`.
 Russian stems with Soviet Romani case suffixes receive part-of-speech, borrowing, gender, case and number tags.
 The ``rus`` tag marks analyses created by this fallback, and ``trans_ru`` contains the Russian lemma.
 For example: